nmwilk/flutter-architecture-minis/README.md

-# flutter-navigation-minis
+# flutter-architecture-minis

-Small, single purpose examples for navigation in flutter.
+Small, single purpose examples for architecting apps in flutter.